Allsvenskan: Foreign players

+Since 2023, teams may name nine substitutes in their match squad and of the 20 players named in the squad, a maximum of nine may be not homegrown.

 Top scorers

 Sven Jonasson has scored the most goals in Allsvenskan history, with 254 goals in 410 appearances.
-Gunnar Nordahl has become the top scorer most times, with four wins.
+Gunnar Nordahl, playing for Degerfors IF and IFK Norrköping has become the Allsvenskan top scorer most times, with four wins.

+Since 1959, the newspaper Dagens Nyheter awards the first goal scorer of the season opening match day (counted in match minutes) a watch.